nasa/cumulus-orca/tasks/request_status_for_granule/API.md

 - `'file_name'` _str_ - The name and extension of the file.
 - `'restore_destination'` _str_ - The name of the glacier bucket the file is being copied to.
 - `'status'` _str_ - The status of the restoration of the file.
-  May be 'pending', 'staged', 'success', or 'failed'.
+  May be 'pending', 'staged', 'success', or 'error'.
-- `'error_message'` _str_ - If the restoration of the file failed,
+- `'error_message'` _str_ - If the restoration of the file error,
   the error will be stored here.
 Otherwise, None.

 <a id="request_status_for_granule.create_http_error_dict"></a>